Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 provides some interesting trade-offs with the atomic float framebuffer method, instead of conflicting on every channel of the pixel (RGB and weight) threads will only conflict on the two atomics in the channel when trying to send their samples.
-However if we aren't doing reconstruction filtering then the threads in the atomic float method never conflict and just pay the cost of a few atomic operations while in the channel implementation threads are far more likely to conflict since they're all still writing to the same channel.
-Another option I didn't look into yet is to give each thread their own channel to write too and use select to read samples as they come in from each channel.
+However if we aren't doing reconstruction filtering then the threads in the atomic float method never conflict and just pay the cost of a few atomic operations while in the channel implementation threads will conflict since they're all still writing to the same channel.
+Another option I didn't look into yet is to give each thread their own channel to write to and use select to read samples as they come in from each channel.
 If this would also be lock-free from the sender side then it's possible this is an even better implementation since the worker threads don't actually need to care about each others samples since they aren't writing them to the framebuffer.
-I'd be interested to hear other people's thoughts on this possibility.
+I'd be interested to hear other people's thoughts on this implementation.

-The mpsc channel implementation does perform quite nicely, using 8 threads on my desktop with an i7-4790K @ 4GHz we can render the [smallpt scene](http://www.kevinbeason.com/smallpt/) with one sample per pixel in 144ms!
+The mpsc channel implementation does perform quite nicely, using 8 worker threads on my desktop with an i7-4790K @ 4GHz we can render the [smallpt scene](http://www.kevinbeason.com/smallpt/) with one sample per pixel in 144ms!
 What's even more exciting about the channel implementation is that it easily extends to support rendering across multiple machines on a network.
 Each thread on the worker machines would send their samples to a network thread which would batch up samples and send them to the master machine